tobiashauser/42.43-craft/README.md

 draft
 ```

-The first line resolves all necessary dependencies.
-They are somewhat persisted
+The first line resolves all necessary dependencies and installs the tool which
-between instances of the local environment.
+is then somewhat persisted between instances of the local environment.

 ### Adding new dependencies

-New dependecies are added with
+New dependencies are added with

 ```
 poetry add "dependency_name"